 I don’t write smut.
 I write erotica.
 And there is a difference.
-Dale Cameron Lowry, MM romace author and my first blog reviewer, described it thusly when he reviewed On His Knees in May of 2017, here:
+Dale Cameron Lowry, MM romance author and my first blog reviewer, described it thusly when he reviewed On His Knees in May of 2017, here:

-This isn’t a romance. … It’s not stroke fiction, designed to get the average reader off as quickly and dramatically as possible while they hold the book with one hand. …
+… It’s not stroke fiction, designed to get the average reader off as quickly and dramatically as possible while they hold the book with one hand. …

 On His Knees is erotica in the most basic sense: “stories written about the sexual journey of the characters and how this impacts them as individuals.”
 (Thanks for that definition, Sylvia Day!)

-Here’s the thing: readers get off reading my titles.
+But here’s the thing: readers get off reading my titles.
 I write explicitly.
 Maybe too explicitly for some, I guess.
 But I see them, I feel what they feel, want what they want, fear and love and suffer and triumph with them.
 In and out of bed—or car or van or BDSM club playroom.
 Or in a bathroom hearing the music you know will kill the man you love and knowing you don’t have time to save him.